 There is a Directors' and Officers' insurance policy which indemnifies the Directors and Officers of Perennial Investment Management Limited against liabilities to persons outside Perennial Investment Management Limited that arise out of the performance of their normal duties.
+The premiums have not been paid out of the assets of the Scheme.
 The auditor of the Scheme is in no way indemnified out of the assets of the Scheme.